 Battery Powered Tracker Installation – The battery powered gps tracker and our trackers with satellite communication have similar install instructions.
 In both cases, good line of sight to the sky is important for the best success.
 Moreover, they don’t report often, so you want them to be successful.

 2-minute reporting – Exact details will vary with each device, but generally, when the tracking device detects ignition, the device will report every two minutes at a minimum.
 Turn by turn option will increase the actual reporting frequency.
 When the ignition is off, most devices will report hourly.

-5 minute reporting and 15 minute reporting – These rate plans are great with the gv75 equipment tracker as they support calculation of uptime/runtime, useful for maintenance.
+5 minute reporting and 15 minute reporting – These rate plans are great with the equipment trackers as they support calculation of uptime/runtime, useful for maintenance.

-Twice a day – This is the suggested data plan for our battery powered trackers like our regular cellular network based battery powered tracker or our battery powered satellite tracker.
+Twice a day – This is the suggested data plan for our battery powered trackers: either our regular cell network or satellite network trackers.

 Dont’ see what you want?– Talk to our sales rep, we have other plans that we can discuss with you.

 Highlighing 2 Tracking Features

 Satellite Communications – Most vehicle trackers use the cell networks, like AT&T and Verizon.
 But, in remote locations this doesn’t work so well.
 Therefore, these satellite trackers really do the trick in more remote locations.

 Auxiliary Input Monitoring– A little custom wiring and we can track door open/closes, lights on, winches, lifts and more.
 After identifying your needs, talk to our sales reps and we can help design your solution.